Have You Suffered Anoxic Brain Injury in Louisiana?

 Symptoms of severe anoxic brain injury may include:

 - Impulsivity or Indecisiveness

 - Depression or Anxiety

 Treatment and Prognosis After Anoxic Brain Injury

-The prognosis and required treatment for anoxic brain injury will vary based on a number of factors, including the degree of injury, amount of time unconscious, area of the brain affected and age of the individual.
+The prognosis and required treatment for anoxic brain injury will vary based on several factors, including the degree of damage, amount of time unconscious, area of the brain affected, and age of the individual.
 The milder the injury, the more likely the individual will achieve a complete or near-complete recovery.

-Various treatment options are common after anoxic brain injuries.
+Various treatment options are standard after anoxic brain injuries.
 Some treatments include:

 - Speech Therapy